-The second approach we see is Cloud-as-a-Service, where analytics and machine learning models are deployed in the cloud and run on an ongoing basis.
+The second approach seen is Software-as-a-Service on cloud, where analytics and machine learning models are deployed in the cloud and run on an ongoing basis.
 There are numerous advantages to this that we’ll discuss in the section below.

 The four major benefits of running analytics in the cloud

 The general benefits of working in the cloud are well publicised — but there are significant benefits specific to conducting analytics in the cloud, too.

 1. On-demand tools and insights

 Different cloud providers deliver a wealth of tools and solutions as part of their package, that would otherwise take a great deal of time and expertise for your engineers to code in house.